Veteran & Military Admission Services

 I am 100% covered by a combination of my VA, TAP, VTA and VET scholarship benefits.
 Why do I have a balance for books?

-Even if you are 100% covered under Chapter 33, or your tuition is covered by a combination of the above benefits, you will still owe the College for your books as the above awards are deemed for tuition only, not books.
-The VA expects the veteran to use his or her book stipend to pay the College for any book balances.
+Even if you are 100% covered under Chapter 33, or your tuition is covered by a combination of the above benefits, you will still owe the University for your books as the above awards are deemed for tuition only, not books.
+The VA expects the veteran to use his or her book stipend to pay the University for any book balances.

 I received a letter from the VA stating that I owe money for a class.
 Why did I get this letter?